uk-tre/website/docs/events/wg_workshops/2024-03-14-march-meeting/demo-scotland-ras.md

 TREs are the perfect way to comply with GDPR when facilitating scientific research.

+Research Data Scotland is building up a national infrastructure to deliver compliance with this legal framework with a project approval and governance framework designed to be as efficient and effective as possible, significantly shortening project approval timelines, and reducing the bureaucracy for all parties.

+In this session we'll share progress on this infrastructure and get feedback and thoughts from the community.

 ### Required preparation
 Read GDPR recitals 26 and156, and article 89.